 3. Getting Onions/Garlic/Alliums Right

 - Garlic has incredible anti-bacterial and health properties (called “allicin”) but in order for these properties to be “unlocked” and benefit our health, the garlic must be sliced, crushed or pressed and allowed to sit for 10 minutes before cooking.
-(Katie teaches this as a “Daily Nugget” factoid in her Kids Cook Real Food eCourse!)
+(Katie teaches this as a “Daily Nugget” factoid in her online Kids Cook Real Food class!)

 - Small onions have more antioxidants than large onions